 Can supervise: YES

-Her latest edited books are Fashion: New Feminist Essays (with Ilya Parkins), Germaine Greer: Essays on a Feminist Figure (with Anthea Taylor and Lisa Adkins) and Archives and New Modes of Feminist Research.
+Her latest edited collections are Fashion: New Feminist Essays (with Ilya Parkins), Germaine Greer: Essays on a Feminist Figure (with Anthea Taylor and Lisa Adkins) and Archives and New Modes of Feminist Research.
 The last of these was awarded a 2018 Mander Jones award from the Australian Society of Archivists for "a publication making the greatest contribution to the archives profession in Australia".

 With Linda Morra she co-convenes, the 'archivefutures' research network, an international network of scholars and archivists engaged in speculative and theoretically informed considerations of archived manuscripts and personal papers.
 Together they also co-edited a special issue of the journal Archives and Manuscripts on 'Literary Archives, Materiality and the Digital' published in 2014.